v4rakh/upda/_doc/Deployment.md

 > deploying _upda_ natively.
 In addition, the _standalone_ web interface is **not** distributed natively.
 Use the
 > containerized setup if you need to deploy _upda_ behind a sub path!

-First, download the binary for your operating system, make it executable, e.g., with `chmod +x upda-server`, then place it into the directory you want, e.g., `/usr/local/bin`.
-Afterward, run the binary with `./upda-server`.
+First, download the binary for your operating system, make it executable, e.g., with `chmod +x upda`, then place it into the directory you want, e.g., `/usr/local/bin`.
+Afterward, run the binary with `./upda server serve`.

 For a native deployment, it's recommended to use a service orchestrator like systemd on UNIX/Linux machines.
 Here's an example file `upda.service` which you can put into `/etc/systemd/system` or alike, then reload available systemd